 St. John's College of Liberal Arts and SciencesQueens Campus

-The Master of Arts (M.A.) in English at St. John’s University offers broad and intensive engagement with literary, cultural, and writing studies.
-Distinguished faculty members teach courses in traditional and emerging fields of literature, cultural studies, critical theory, writing, and composition studies.
+The Master of Arts (M.A.) in English at St. John’s offers broad and intensive engagement with literary, cultural, and writing studies.
+Distinguished faculty teach courses in traditional and emerging fields of literature, cultural studies, critical theory, writing, and composition studies.

 The 33-credit program features the option to write a three-credit master’s thesis in place of one course.
-In the final semester of course work, you will submit a master’s portfolio, including one extensively revised paper and a 10-page critical overview of your growth as a reader, scholar, and writer.
+In the final semester of course work, you submit a master’s portfolio, including one extensively revised paper and a 10-page critical overview of your growth as a reader, scholar, and writer.

 The program is designed for both full-time graduate students and professional educators, administrators, and writers who want to pursue a master’s degree part-time.
 As a full-time student, you can complete the degree in three or four semesters.
 If you are a part-time student, you may proceed more gradually toward completing the requirements.

 Graduate Record Examination (GRE) scores are optional for this program.